ba0hai/cs6210-notes/Notes/Lesson 2 - OS Structures/2b - The SPIN Approach.md

 #### STRAND
 To support the concept of threads in the operating system and management of time, SPIN provides an abstraction called STRAND.

-The actual operating systems that extend SPIN will have threads map to strands.A strand is the unit of scheduling that SPIN's global scheduler uses, but the semantics of strand is entirely decided by the extension.
+The actual operating systems that extend SPIN will have threads map to strands.
+A strand is the unit of scheduling that SPIN's global scheduler uses, but the semantics of strand is entirely decided by the extension.
 - For example, for an implementation of pthreads, the semantics of the strand will simply be the semantics of pthreads' scheduler.

 There are also event handlers that facilitate the scheduling which needs to happen inside of a given extension.
 For CPU scheduling, SPIN provides event handlers for `block`, `unblock`, `checkpoint`, and `resume`.